martinduke/draft-duke-shmoo-remote-meetings/draft-ietf-shmoo-cancel-meeting.md

 option is to delay a meeting until a specific date, at the same venue, at which conditions are expected to improve.
-The new end date of a meeting must be at least 30 days before the beginning of the following IETF meeting, and a meeting must begin no earlier than 30 days after the postponement announcement.
+The new end date of a meeting must be at least 30 days before the beginning of the following IETF meeting, and a meeting MUST begin no earlier than 30 days after the postponement announcement.

 Due to scheduling constraints at the venue, this will usually not be feasible.
 However, it is more likely to allow attendees to recover at least some of their